AgnesK/trust/README.md

 #	PLAY IT HERE: [http://ncase.me/trust/](http://ncase.me/trust/)

+**Simplified version of the above game for the DSA 2018 Urspring, course 4.3 on the topic of cooperation.**

 *The Evolution of Trust* is dedicated to the public domain, and is made thanks to the many Creative Commons & open source resources out there!
 Here is a full list of music, sounds, and code used:

 **Music:** "Bleu" by Komiku (CC Zero).
 [Download their full album on Free Music Archive](http://freemusicarchive.org/music/Komiku/Its_time_for_adventure_/)